 The Pa Ka'oao Trail at Haleakala National Park in Kula, Hawaii is a moderate 0.4-mile out-and-back hike to the top of Pa Ka'oao - a cinder cone at the summit of Haleakala Crater with stunning views into the crater, Big Island, and West Maui.

 Pa Ka'oao is a cinder cone, also known in Hawaiian as a pu‘u, but the majority of the cinder cone is not made of fine cinder, it's mostly larger rock.
 The trailhead can be found directly next to the visitor center at the summit (just below the actual summit, Red Hill) and follows a rocky path to the top.
 From the top of Pa Ka'oao are amazing views of the Haleakala Crater, Red Hill Summit, and the Haleakala Observatory.
-For night sky, astrophysics, and astrophotography lovers, the sight of the Haleakala Observatory is especially special; however, the Haleakala Crater is the main view point from the top.
+For night sky, astrophysics, and astrophotography lovers, the sight of the Haleakala Observatory is extra special.

 Views: From the top of Pa Ka'oao are views of the crater, the West Maui Mountains, Big Island (on clear days), Haleakala Observatory, and sometimes views of Lanai and Kaho'olawe on clear days.